sveltia/sveltia-cms/README.md

 - The deprecated client-side implicit grant for the GitLab backend will not be supported, as it has already been [removed from GitLab 15.0](https://gitlab.com/gitlab-org/gitlab/-/issues/344609).
 Use the client-side PKCE authorization instead.
 - The Bitbucket, Gitea/Forgejo and Git Gateway backends will not be supported due to performance limitations.
 We may implement a performant Git Gateway alternative in the future.
-- The Netlify Identity Widget will not be supported as it’s not useful without Git Gateway.
+- The Netlify Identity Widget will not be supported, as it’s not useful without Git Gateway.
 - The deprecated Netlify Large Media service will not be supported.
 Consider other storage providers.
 - Sveltia CMS has dropped the support for the deprecated Date widget following Decap CMS 3.0.
 Use the DateTime widget instead.
-- Remark plugins will not be supported as they are not compatible with our Lexical-based rich text editor.
+- Remark plugins will not be supported, as they are not compatible with our Lexical-based rich text editor.

 ## Roadmap